How to Restrict Dynamic Allocation of Objects in C++?

-C++ supports stack allocated objects for the reason of runtime efficiency.
-Stack based objects are implicitly managed by C++ compiler.
-They are destroyed when they go out of scope and dynamically allocated objects must be manually released, using delete operator otherwise memory leak occurs.
-C++ doesn’t support automatic garbage collection approach used by languages such as Java & C#.
+C++ supports stack-allocated objects for the reason of runtime efficiency.
+Stack-based objects are implicitly managed by the C++ compiler.
+They are destroyed when they go out of scope and dynamically allocated objects must be manually released, using the delete operator otherwise, a memory leak occurs.
+C++ doesn’t support the automatic garbage collection approach used by languages such as Java & C#.

-How do we achieve following behavior from a class ‘Test’ in C++?
+How do we achieve the following behavior from a class ‘Test’ in C++?

 Test* t = new Test; // should produce compile time error Test t; // OK

-The idea of is to keep new operator function private so that new cannot be called.
+The idea is to keep the new operator function private so that new cannot be called.
 See the following program.
-Objects of ‘Test’ class cannot be created using new as new operator function is private in ‘Test’.
-If we uncomment the 2nd line of main(), the program would produce compile time error.
+Objects of the ‘Test’ class cannot be created using new as new operator function is private in ‘Test’.
+If we uncomment the 2nd line of main(), the program would produce a compile-time error.